jgraham0325/land-register-api-docs/docs/api-documentation/V1.22/index.md

   </li>
   <li><code>road_category: number</code> documentation on create request models has been updated from 0-4 to 0-10 in line with the values accepted by the application.</li>
   <li>Specific authentication error message when attempting to authenticate with a user who has had their account disabled using <code>POST /authenticate</code> endpoint, which was added in V1.19, has been removed.
 Users will see a generic error message.</li>
+  <li>Fixed an issue where calendar day and working day durations would incorrectly be adding an additional day when proposed_end_time was not provided on create work requests</li>
 </ol>

 Updated Reporting API with the following changes: